aspose-tasks/Aspose.Tasks-Documentation/java/release-notes/release-notes-2021/aspose-tasks-for-java-21-2-release-notes/_index.md

 | TASKSNET-4544 | Fix "Index was out of range.
 Must be non-negative and less than the size of the collection.
 (Parameter 'index')" exception when get pages count MPP file | Bug |
 | TASKSNET-4543 | Fix 'Stream does not support reading' exception when saving to HTML | Bug |
 | TASKSNET-4526 | Fix ResourceAssignments are not read from password protected files for MSP 2010+ files | Bug |
-| TASKSJAVA-1291 | Add the ability to render MPP file as a single page

 ## **Public API and Backwards Incompatible Changes**
 |**The following public methods and properties were added:**|**Description**|